 - Annual membership per year is $25 if enrolled between August 15th and October 31st. $30 if enrolled after November 1st.
-Clover Kids, youth in kindergarten through 2nd grade, can be enrolled for free but are not considered members of 4-H until they turn 8 years old and have entered 3rd grade.
+Clover Kids, youth in kindergarten through 2nd grade, can be enrolled for $10 per year but are not considered members of 4-H until they turn 8 years old and have entered 3rd grade.
 Some projects or programs at the clubs may involve extra costs.

 - Adult volunteers are required to pay $10 per year and it is encouraged that every family have at least one adult that serves in a volunteer capacity.